Skip to content

 kubectl get nodes -o jsonpath='{range .items[*]}{.metadata.name}: {.status.nodeInfo.kubeletVersion}{"\n"}{end}'

 Deprecated APIs are a major source of failed upgrades.
-Check your manifests and running resources to ensure none are using APIs that will be removed in the target version.
+Check your manifests and running resources to confirm that the objects in this small rehearsal are using API versions that remain valid for the target release.

 Terminal window